 Late start?
 Early dismissal?
 No school at all?
+Hard surface routes only?
 There are many factors to consider when deciding to change a school schedule during inclement weather.
 Vinton-Shellsburg Community School District (VSCSD) Superintendent, Mary Jo Hainstock explains the process she uses to make those decisions.

 Farmer suggests the best way for students and parents to stay informed is to sign up for the announcements through School Messenger.
 This program sends automated text messages, emails and phone calls to subscribers of the service.
 He also notes that text messages seem to be the fastest way to receive information because the School Messenger system sends out the phone calls and emails in small batches to prevent them from being flagged as spam.

 School Messenger isn’t the only way to receive school-related weather announcements.
 Notifications are also posted on the VSCSD Facebook page and sent to local television stations KCRG (Channel 9), KGAN/KFXA (Channels 2 & 20) and KWWL (Channel 7).